 Capsular Contracture After Breast Implants Treatment near Bethesda

-Are you looking for effective treatment for capsular contracture after breast implants in the Bethesda area?
+Are you looking for effective treatment for capsular contracture after breast implants near the Bethesda area?
 Whenever surgery is performed, it is normal for scar tissue to form as part of the healing process.
 When breast augmentation surgery with breast implants is completed, a scar tissue capsule forms around the implants.
 While this is normal, in some cases, the scar tissue can become thick and restricting, a condition called capsular contracture.
-Our medical team at Maia Plastic Surgery offers capsular contracture after breast implant treatment at our clinic in Chevy Chase, MD.
+Our medical team at Maia Plastic Surgery offers capsular contracture after breast implant treatment at our clinic near Chevy Chase, MD.

 The formation of scar tissue in a “capsule” around breast implants is a normal occurrence.
 Any foreign object that is implanted into the body is surrounded by scar tissue to protect the body.
 However, everybody is slightly different in how they heal.
 In some women, the scar tissue in the capsule becomes thicker and hardened, restricting the implant.
 This is called capsular contracture and can occur at various levels.
 When it is severe, it can cause aesthetic issues with the breast, and some patients may experience breast pain.
 Treatments are available to soften scar tissue.
 In severe cases, the breast implants may need to be removed or repositioned.